callumbarnett1-tech/DG-Search-Engine/README.md

 # DG-Search-Engine
-Chemical search engine used for quick information in an emergency
+Chemical search engine to be used for quick information in an emergency